COVID has wreaked havoc — but it’s also inspired a few post-pandemic business ideas.

 Some human rights groups have also expressed a readiness to embrace this old-new model.
 Adelina Nicholls, executive director of the Georgia Latino Alliance for Human Rights, wants to help organize barter trade among neighbors to weather what she described as an “econo-virus.”

-If you have a pioneering idea of a bartering platform, a mobile app and/or a website, where goods are assigned value in digital points, now is the time to launch it.
+If you have a pioneering startup idea of a bartering platform, a mobile app and/or a website, where goods are assigned value in digital points, now is the time to launch it.
 Should this system prove viable and users get comfortable with it, they will keep using the app after the lockdown.

 Indoor Cleaning Monitor

 The shock and fear in society will remain long after the pandemic ends.
 This could suggest business ideas for post-pandemic commercial activities.

 The award-winning chef and talk show host Robert Irvine said in an interview with Fox News that the biggest problem restaurants are going to face will be customer confidence.